daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

 * Abides in Stone
-* Brandishes an Exotic Shield
+* Brandit un Bouclier Exotique
-* Defends the Gate
+* Garde le Passage
 * Fuses Flesh and Steel
 * Grows to Towering Heights
 * Howls at the Moon
 * Lives in the Wilderness
-* Masters Defense
+* Maîtrise la Défense
 * Never Says Die
-* Stands Like a Bastion
+* Résiste Comme une Citadelle

 **Ability Selection Guidelines**